scverse/scvi-tools/docs/user_guide/models/cellassign.md

 The limitations of CellAssign include:

--   Requirement for a cell types by gene markers binary matrix.
+-   Requirement for a cell type by gene markers binary matrix.
 -   The simple linear model may not handle non-linear batch effects.

 ```{topic} Tutorials: